-As of March 31, 2010, we did not have any existing credit facilities under which we could borrow funds, other than our committed equity financing facility described below.
-If we are unable to raise additional financing when needed or secure another funding source for our clinical study program, we may need to delay our Phase III clinical study program for LibiGel or otherwise make changes to our operations to cut costs.
-As an alternative to raising additional financing, we may choose to license LibiGel, Elestrin (outside the territories already sublicensed) or another product (e.g. one or more of our GVAX cancer vaccines) to a third party who may finance a portion or all of the continued development and, if approved, commercialization of that licensed product, sell certain assets or rights under our existing license agreements or enter into other business collaborations or combinations, including the possible sale of our company.
+As of June 30, 2010, we did not have any existing credit facilities under which we could borrow funds, other than our committed equity financing facility described below.
+If we are unable to raise additional financing when needed or secure another funding source for our clinical study program, we may need to temporarily slow or delay new enrollment in our LibiGel Phase III clinical development program or otherwise make changes to our operations to cut costs.
+As an alternative to raising additional financing, we may choose to license LibiGel, Elestrin (outside the territories already licensed) or another product (e.g. one or more of our GVAX cancer vaccines) to a third party who may finance a portion or all of the continued development and, if approved, commercialization of that licensed product, sell certain assets or rights under our existing license agreements or enter into other business collaborations or combinations, including the possible sale of our company.